Question: How Do I Open .PUB files Without Microsoft Publisher?

-There are currently no plug-ins, viewers, or shortcuts for .pub files created by Microsoft Publisher.
+There are currently no third-party plugins (except PUB2ID as described below), viewers, or shortcuts for opening .pub files created by Microsoft Publisher.
 However, there are several methods you can use to create a shareable Publisher file.
 PDF is always a great choice but prior to Publisher 2010 there is no built-in PDF export.

 When the content, rather than the layout, is of primary importance — and no graphics are needed — the best way to exchange information is as plain ASCII text.
 But when you want to include graphics and wish to preserve your layout, plain text won't do.